 What Are they?

-Long-tail keywords are more specific search queries that usually meet three characteristics:
+Long-tail keywords are more specific search queries that usually meet four characteristics:

 Due to the specificity of long-tail keywords, the search volume is much lower.
 This isn’t necessarily a bad thing though, as you’ll find out in the next section.
 The specificity is also helpful, because it can mean that larger companies that usually rank for the more competitive and broader search terms, may not rank for the specific niche ones.
 For example, below I’ve used the search phrase ‘Camera’ this is really broad and as a result, Argos, Currys and Jessops have secured the top spots for the search term.